dannydyl/FPGA-UARTKeyDisplay/README.md

 ## Testing

 Comprehensive testbenches were developed for each module to verify their functionality.
 The testbenches simulate the behavior of each module and ensure correct operation under various conditions.

-## Demonstration Video

-A demonstration video of the project in action has been uploaded to YouTube.
-You can view the video here: [https://youtu.be/WaozhYVn_Zg?si=F1MF-Ug1CNx5bzmo]

 ## Tools Used